 The S&L industry was a relatively small part of the financial system of the time, but O'Hara and Easley (1979) argue that its difficulties had significant consequences for the economy.
 These institutions were important as lenders of home mortgages in their local areas, a business commercial banks were legally discouraged (in the case of national banks, prohibited) from entering.
-They cite anecdotal evidence that - despite the fact that demand for housing loans was sharply reduced by Depression economic conditions - these institutions were unable to make good housing loans that they were asked for because of lack of funds.30 Thus, while not a primary cause of Depression failures, the postal savings system was implicated as a contributor that may have exacerbated some of the unnecessary suffering resulting from imperfections in the financial system of the time.
+They cite anecdotal evidence that despite the fact that demand for housing loans was sharply reduced by Depression economic conditions-these institutions were unable to make good housing loans that they were asked for because of lack of funds.29 Thus, while not a primary cause of Depression failures, the postal savings system was implicated as a contributor that may have exacerbated some of the unnecessary suffering resulting from imperfections in the financial system of the time.

-E. The demise of U.S. postal savings
+E. The Demise of U.S. Postal Savings

-In the early years the postal savings system won support even from bankers, who found the system to provide negligible competition with their own deposit-taking activities and admitted that it might even play a helpful role at times.
+In the early years, the postal savings system won support even from bankers, who found the system to provide negligible competition with their own deposit-taking activities and admitted that it might even play a helpful role at times.
 Objections to improving the system's services to depositors were gradually relinquished, paving the way for the decisions to increase the limit on individual savings, to pay quarterly interest, and to improve other administrative procedures.

-The situation changed quickly during the 1930s, however, when bankers found the interest-rate advantage of postal savings was drawing deposits away and the opportunity for cheap redeposits no longer existed as an offsetting appeal.
-Already in 1937, the American Bankers Association compiled evidence that the system was no longer needed for, and no longer served, the purposes for which it had been created.31 Zaun's 1953 study substantially updated and completed the bankers' arguments that these needs were being served by an improved private banking system, by the U.S. Treasury's Savings Bond program, and by federal deposit insurance.
-He also argued that the postal savings operations were not nearly as cost-efficient as the Post Office's own study had found, citing various deficiencies in the accounting procedures used by the Post Office as contributing to the "amazingly low" operating expense ratios compared with those of private banks.32
+The situation changed quickly during the 1930s, however, when bankers found the interest rate advantage of postal savings was drawing deposits away and the opportunity for cheap redeposits no longer existed as an offsetting appeal.
+Already in the 1930s, the ABA (1937) compiled evidence that the system was no longer needed for, and no longer served, the purposes for which it had been created.
+A study by